ShirshovDIM/ShirshovDIM/README.md

 ## About me:

 * 💻- Ocassional Python programmer
-* ⛩️- Have just begun my long and hard path of the samurai at ML and DS
+* ⛩️- Have just begun my thorny path of the samurai at ML and DS
 * 📈- Interested in Statistics, Econometrics and Stochastic Calculus
 * 🤖- Want to automatize almost everything